How can I clean up my account and free up space?

-Once you have your Rotten deals filtered, you can either delete them or convert them to Leads.
-This way, you’ll get rid of all the idle deals in your pipeline at once.
+Once your rotten deals are filtered, you can either delete them or convert them to leads.
+This way, you'll get rid of all the idle deals in your pipeline at once.

 In your sales process, you may find yourself with many deals sitting in the early stages of your pipeline, not ready to move forward but also not cold enough to be lost or deleted.
 Pipedrive's Leads inbox is a separate inbox that can be helpful in these situations.

-Let’s say that you have a group of deals that have been rotten for several weeks now.
-You don’t want to delete them, but you are unsure when you or your team will work on them.
+Let's say you have a group of deals that have been rotten for several weeks.
+You don't want to delete them, but you are unsure when you or your team will work on them.
 You have the option to convert them to leads to declutter your pipeline.